lastflowers/lastflowers.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. candidate at the Department of Aerospace Engineering, Seoul National University, Republic of Korea.
+I am a postdoc at [Smart Robotics Lab](https://srl.cit.tum.de/home), Technical University of Munich, Germany.
 My research interest includes navigation systems for autonomous robots with onboard sensors.

 Most of my work is based on Bayesian filtering that fuses measurements from an inertial measurement unit, cameras, and LiDAR.
-My goal is to develop a practical and robust navigation algorithm from a thorough theoretical background.
+My goal is to build smarter and safer robots in real-world by developing a practical and robust navigation algorithm from a thorough theoretical background.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.